Frequently Asked Questions

 ) and end ($

-) anchors in our regular expressions to enforce complete number validation.
-This prevents partial matches and ensures that only correctly formatted numbers are accepted.
-For example, the pattern^0262\d{6}$
+) anchors in regular expressions to enforce complete number validation.
+This prevents partial matches and ensures only correctly formatted numbers are accepted.
+The pattern^0262\d{6}$

-requires the entire input string to match the specified format.Format-Specific Validation: Each number type has a dedicated validation pattern.
-This granular approach allows for precise validation based on the specific type of number being processed.
-You should consider this when designing your validation logic.
+requires the entire input string to match.Format-Specific Validation: Each number type has a dedicated validation pattern for precise validation:

 ^0262\d{6}$